NEW

 Salt1,5 g

 Audu works with CarbonCloud, an independent organization that provides CO2e calculations.
-See the calculations for Audu Topping with Cheddar and Plant-based Ingredients here and the calculations for conventional cheddar here.
+See the calculations for Audu Chunk here and the calculations for conventional yellow cheese here .

-Traditional grated cheddar: 14,0 kg C02e
+Traditional grated cheddar: 14,34 kg CO2e

 CO2e emissions per kg

-Block with milk and plant-based ingredients
+Chunk with milk and plant ingredients

 Audu Block is rindless with a round and characteristic flavor.
 Enjoy its creamy taste for breakfast, lunch, and in your packed lunch.